 My research employs a biographical approach, using Dr. John S. Griffin’s experience to explore political, social, and economic development in the nineteenth century, with emphasis on the American South and West.
-I am interested in the transmission of U.S. values and ideology, and their overlay onto the cultural landscape of Southern California following U.S. conquest.
+I am interested in the transmission of U.S. values and ideology, and their overlay onto the racial and cultural landscape of Southern California following U.S. conquest.

 “Surveying the Past: Virginia archaeological team uncovers layers of meaning in a Jeffersonian map from The Huntington.”
 Huntington Library Frontiers, Spring/Summer 2010.